aalness/pubsub/README.md

 The redis node is a `cache.r3.large` AWS ElastiCache node.
 It has 2 CPUs and 13.5 GiB of memory.

-I performed several runs to verify results and debug but I'll highlight two simple example runs.
+I performed several runs to verify results and debug but I'll highlight a few simple example runs.

 ##### Run 1